ojkey/master/vaadinWidgets/numberfield7/README.md

 - Bug fix with saving cursor position
 - Deleted click and focus handlers

+This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.

 ## Issue tracking

 The issues for this add-on are tracked on its github.com page.
 All bug reports and feature requests are appreciated.